12 Beautiful Post and Beam Homes – Traditional Meets Modern

-Timber framed buildings use mortise and tenon joints to secure the beams to one another, whereas the post and beam construction method do not use sophisticated joinery.
+Timber-framed buildings use mortise and tenon joints to secure the beams to one another, whereas the post and beam construction method does not use sophisticated joinery.
 Instead, the beams sit on top of each other either with metal connections or simple joints securing them.

 Post and Beam construction is a more simplified version of timber framed buildings, favouring simplistic design rather than intricate visually appealing joins.

 How Much Does a Post and Beam Home Cost?

 There is a large variation in the cost of a post and beam home depending on the area, the components of the kit, and the quality of kit you buy.

 We have searched and analyzed hundreds of homes to try and bring you accurate pricing, and found that the average kit will cost between $70-100 per square foot.

 You can buy kits for less than this, but remember you get what you pay for!
 You can also expect to pay two times this amount if you want a high-quality kit that is constructed on-site for you.

 While these homes do cost more than typical stick-built homes, they are much higher quality and add a structural and architectural beauty that stick-built homes cannot offer.